simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

    - Install FlockYou dashboard per STS Collective instructions
    - View live detections in browser interface

-**Note**: This is proprietary firmware - can't be reflashed with open-source versions without losing STS firmware.
+**Warning**: *This is proprietary firmware.
+Reflashing with open-source versions will delete the STS firmware permanently.*

 ---